How to Reset a BT Smart Hub or Smart Hub 2 (Reboot vs Factory Reset) 2026

 After you have performed a reboot, wait for the internet hub broadband light to come back on and it should be connected again.

-Powering off the device (Have you tried switching it off and on again?)
+Powering off the device (the classic off and on again)

 Some people will tell you that you have to turn your router off completely to clear a fault.
 The easiest way to do this is to unplug the router's power cable, wait 5 to 10 seconds, and then plug it back in, and make sure that the power button is still on.